-Toyota Motor North America issued a recall for certain 2018 Tundra trucks and Sequoia SUVs because of an electrical problem that can inadvertently turn off the vehicle’s stability control system.
+Toyota Motor North America issued a recall for certain 2018 Tundra trucks and Sequoia SUVs because of an electrical problem creates a software glitch that can inadvertently turn off the vehicle’s stability control system.

 “Electrical interference within the power supply circuit may cause the vehicle’s electronic stability control system to be deactivated,” the National Highway Traffic Safety Administration said.

 Warning lights, error messages and a chime will sound if deactivation does occur, Toyota said.